Certificate in Oral Pathology and Radiology

 Herman Ostrow School of Dentistry of USC

-The Hybrid-Online Certificate in Clinical Oral Pathology and Radiology is a hybrid program with a total of 10 courses (13 academic units), specifically designed for the practicing professional who wants to improve skills and gain expertise to deliver the best care for patients with complex oral conditions.
+The Hybrid-Online Certificate in Clinical Oral Pathology and Radiology is a hybrid program with a total of 10 courses (13 academic units), specifically for domestic and international dentists who want to the practicing professional who wants to improve skills and gain expertise to deliver the best care for patients with complex oral conditions.

 The certificate curriculum is designed with a series of didactic courses where students will gain knowledge about the diagnosis, pathobiology and treatment of different oral diseases in the field of Oral Pathology and confidence in Oral Radiology and the use of conventional and advanced imaging studies for the diagnostic process.
 The goal of this postdoctoral 1-year certificate program is to give practicing dental or medical health care providers advanced clinical, didactic, and evidence-based education in the field of oral diagnostics, specifically oral pathology and radiology.
 With the onset of new diseases to dentistry and advancements in diagnostics and therapeutics in the last few decades, many clinicians may feel ill-prepared to comprehensively manage patients with oral lesions or patients with oral manifestations of complex medical conditions.
 Therefore, this program taught by expert USC Ostrow School of Dentistry faculty is designed to provide clinicians with the skills, knowledge and confidence necessary to diagnose and manage patients with oral diseases.